couchbaselabs/docs-ng/content/couchbase-elastic-search/installation-and-configuration.markdown

 # Installation and Configuration

-Before you can work with Couchbase and Elasticsearch, you will need to set up Couchbase Plug-in for Elasticsearch, Couchbase 2.0 cluster and an Elasticsearch cluster.
+Before you can work with Couchbase and Elasticsearch, you need to set up Couchbase Plug-in for Elasticsearch, a Couchbase 2.0 or later cluster, and an Elasticsearch cluster.
 After you install the two different clusters, start them.
-The Couchbase cluster will store any items from your application, and will send replicas of these items to the Elasticsearch cluster for indexing.
+The Couchbase cluster stores any items from your application, and sends replicas of these items to the Elasticsearch cluster for indexing.
 Your Couchbase cluster can contain one or more instances of Couchbase server, and your Elasticsearch cluster can contain one or more instances of the search engine.
 For more information about setting up and using these two components, check the